FIM to MIM – a user’s guide

 With Microsoft Identity Manager 2016 (MIM), Microsoft brings both continuity and innovation to their on-premises identity management platform.
-Here, I summarize the impact that MIM will have on existing users of FIM 2010, including the new features in Service Pack 1 for MIM.
+In this blog, I summarize the impact that MIM will have on existing users of FIM 2010, including the new features in Service Pack 1 for MIM.

 Microsoft is focused on protecting customers’ investments: the FIM solutions already deployed must continue to work.
 Thus, continuity is an important theme.

-Microsoft has published a list of FIM features – here – which are deprecated, i.e. which will not be supported in a future version of the product.
+Microsoft has published a list of FIM features – see further reading below – which are deprecated, i.e. which will not be supported in a future version of the product.
 No deprecated features have been removed in MIM 2016, and our experience is that the upgrade to MIM 2016 from FIM 2010 R2 does not cause any significant problems with existing implementations.

 A seemingly trivial change is that Microsoft are moving away from the term “Management Agent”, and starting to use “Connector” to refer to the data transfer components of the synchronization service.
 Those of you familiar with the technical details of FIM will appreciate that there is already the concept of a “Connector” in FIM (and MIM), namely an object in a connector space which is connected to a metaverse object.
 This ambiguity will not really be a problem (the context should make the meaning clear) but care should be taken when using the term “connector”.
 The main reason, however, that I mention this here is that if you are searching for content concerning Management Agents for MIM, you will need to search for “MIM Connectors”.

 Note that although the connectors for SAP R/3 (BAPI-based) and Lotus Notes (v6.5 and 7) are still available, they are no longer supported by Microsoft – the Web Services-based SAP connector and the Lotus Domino connectors replace the older versions, and are fully supported by Microsoft.
-For more information on the connectors available in MIM, go here.
+For more information on the connectors available in MIM, see further reading below.
 (It is worth noting that these connectors are regularly updated, and this link will help you stay up to date).

 MIM 2016 is an in-place upgrade to FIM 2010 R2, and is also a prerequisite for MIM 2016 SP1, which is therefore an in-place upgrade for MIM 2016.
 This in-place capability eases the upgrade process, although, of course, the usual precautions for testing and possible rollback will need to be taken.
 Note that the client components (password reset client, certificate management client) will need re-installation on upgrade from FIM to MIM.
 Given the needs of testing a new configuration in any case, it is also a good time to plan the move away from any deprecated or unsupported features which you may have carried over from a FIM (or even ILM) implementation.

 Note that the licensing of the MIM components is the same as for FIM – as of April 2015, the licence for FIM Server Components has been included in the Windows Server licence (Standard and Datacenter), which means that there is no additional charge for deploying FIM or MIM servers.
 This can represent a significant saving.
 Client Access Licences are still required for solutions which contain more than synchronization (be it portal, password reset, certificate management and/or RBAC activity), and these are available as a specific SKU, or bundled with various Cloudy licences such as Azure Active Directory Premium (AADP) and Enterprise Mobility + Security (EMS).
 For FIM users without Software Assurance, therefore, it is worth looking at the AADP and EMS licences before simply purchasing new MIM licences – OCG is, of course, happy to advise customers about such potential solutions!
-(Read about licensing here – sadly this is slightly old and contains broken links, but it is the best summary of licensing of FIM and MIM from Microsoft currently available!).
+(More about licensing, see further reading below.

 With MIM 2016 SP1, support for the MIM portal running on SharePoint 2016 arrived – note that there is no licence-free version of SharePoint 2016, so you will need such licences if you wish to run MIM portal on the newest SharePoint platform (if you don’t want to purchase licences for SP2016, SharePoint Foundation 2013 is still supported).